Skip to Main Content

 New Student Orientation

-Each fall and spring semester, the CUNY School of Labor and Urban Studies has orientation for our new students to introduce them to the school, our programs, services, policies, and procedures, all to help students in their path to success.
-This opportunity also gives students a chance to meet their peers, faculty, advisors, and other important support staff.
-Knowing what to expect from this new challenge not only helps alleviate stress, it creates a positive learning space and a chance to start building student community.
+Each fall and spring semester, the CUNY School of Labor and Urban Studies has orientation for new students to introduce them to the school, programs, services, and policies to support their path to success.
+The New Student Orientation provides students with an opportunity to meet other students, faculty, advisors, and support staff.
+Knowing what to expect from this new academic chapter can reduce stress, create a positive learning space, and help students start building a community at SLU.

 Academic Advising